noahrinehart/lrg/README.md

     -d, --max-depth <MAX_DEPTH>    sets the maximum depth of folders to search, unless --no-recursion specified (default: max possible)
-    -n, --number <NUM_ENTRIES>     sets the number of files to list (default: 5)
+    -n, --number <NUM_ENTRIES>     sets the number of files to list (default: 5) -u, --units <UNITS>            sets the units to display: decimal for 1000KB, binary for 1024KiB, conventional for 1024KB (default: conventional)

 ARGS:
     <FILEPATH>    the path to search in